Comparing Gloss and Matt Tiles

 Please Note: Many large format gloss tiles also come in outdoor tile versions with rough surfaces for extra grip.

 Matt tiles are ideal for larger bathrooms and are used to create a more traditional or rustic look.
 They are also very popular as bathroom floor tiles, and they can be easily combined with gloss wall tiles.
 Matt tiles are also the ideal choice for living area flooring.

 Outdoor areas are preferably tiled with matt tiles due to their slip resistance and durability; they can stand up to weathering.
 The choice for a tile finish will come down to whether or not your intended area requires a grip surface.
 For uncovered areas like swimming pool surrounds, and for covered areas where slip resistance is necessary, matt tiles will be suitable.
 At the moment, glazed porcelain tiles and natural stone are the popular choices.
 Travertine and limestone natural stone digital print tiles often come in matt finishes to give a warm, homely look.

 As with any other flooring materials, gloss and matt tiles all have their advantages and disadvantages.
 Choosing which tile is best depends on the feel of your home and what you hope to achieve.
 Light, open and elegant – think glossy.
 Matt is perfect for bathroom and outdoor area floors to achieve slip resistance and a natural look.

 Still unsure about which type of tile product to choose?
 Then come and visit us at Tile Wizards, and we will talk with you one-on-one to help you make the right choice.
 Also, see range tile products in-store.
 We have stores located across Australia,

-- In Queensland – Bokarina, Brendale, Capalaba, Springwood, and Toowoomba
+- In Queensland – Bokarina, Brendale, Capalaba, and Springwood

 - In South Australia – Lonsdale, Para Hills West, and Richmond